tonyoseko99/tonyoseko99/README.md

 ### 👨🏻‍💻 About Me

 I'm Tony, a software developer and technical writer with experience in developing full-stack applications using a range of technologies.
-I specialize in the MERN stack but have also worked on projects involving Django, PostgreSQL, and Ruby on Rails.
+I build web apps using J2EE, and Spring Boot.
+I'm also proficient in React js for frontend development.

 [![tonyoseko99's GitHub | Stats](https://stats.quine.sh/tonyoseko99/github?theme=dark)](https://quine.sh?utm_source=widgets&utm_campaign=tonyoseko99)